Subiaco, Western Australia: Geography

 Subiaco is located approximately 3 km west of the central business district (CBD) of Perth, the capital and largest city of the state of Western Australia.
 Subiaco is 6 km east of the Indian Ocean, and 2 km north of the Swan River.
-It is bounded to the south-east by Thomas Street, to the south by Nicholson Road, to the west by Railway Road, Hay Street, Tighe Street, Upham Street and Bishop Street, and to the north by Salvado Street and Railway Parade, except for a small part covering St John of God Subiaco Hospital protruding north to Cambridge Street.
+It is bounded to the south-east by Thomas Street, to the south by Nicholson Road, to the west by Railway Road, Hay Street, Tighe Street, Upham Street and Bishop Street, and to the north by Salvado Road and Railway Parade, except for a small part covering St John of God Subiaco Hospital protruding north to Cambridge Street.
 To the north is Wembley and West Leederville.
 To the east is West Perth and Kings Park.
 To the south is Shenton Park.
 To the west is Daglish and Jolimont, Western Australia.

 Subiaco lies on Spearwood Dunes, which formed around 40,000 years ago.
 The dunes consist of brown sand lying over yellow subsoil, with Tamala Limestone below.
 These dunes are part of the greater Swan Coastal Plain.

 History

 Early history

 Prior to European settlement, the area was inhabited by the Mooro group of the Whadjuk Noongar people.
-They were led by Yellagonga and inhabited the area north of the Swan River, as far east as Ellen Brook and north to Moore River.
+They were led by Yellagonga and inhabited the area south of the Swan River, as far east as Ellen Brook and north to Moore River.

 In 1829, the Swan River Colony (the precursor to Western Australia) was founded by the British.
 Initial development of the colony was slow, and settlement followed the coast and the Swan River.
 In January 1846, a group of missionaries led by John Brady, the first Catholic Bishop of Perth, arrived at the port of Fremantle.
 Among them were Joseph Benedict Serra and Rosendo Salvado, two Spanish Benedictine monks.

 Brady decided to establish three missions in regional area.
 In 1846 or 1847, the Catholic Church acquired two lots of land near Herdsman Lake, north of the modern day Subiaco.
 In 1849, Serra replaced Brady.
 He then decided to establish a monastery near Perth, selecting the land near Herdsman Lake.
 It was named the Benedictine Monastery of New Subiaco, after Subiaco, Italy, where the Benedictines were established.
 Starting in 1857, the monks began to leave for the monastic town of New Norcia.
 The last monks left in 1864.
 In the early 1870s, the St Vincent’s Boy’s Orphanage started occupying the former monastery.
 The only buildings remaining of the monastery today are the heritage-listed Benedictine Stables, on Barrett Street in Wembley.